tomtjes/hugo-anatole-wiki/1️⃣-Essential-Steps.md

 """
 ```

-## Setting up a Social Icons in the Sidebar
+## Setting up the Social Icons in the Sidebar
 You can add social media based icon links under your profile picture by using the `socialIcons` parameter.

 [Font Awesome](https://fontawesome.com/) is used for the icons.